 On GoDaddy, you are looking at tens of thousands of sites per server.
 That means they need to strictly limit the resources and types of plugins you can have.
-This also means that frequently your server may run a little slower, especially when editing on the backend.
+This also means that frequently your server may run slower and have lots of 500 errors, especially when editing on the backend.

-Flywheel and WP Engine have a lot fewer sites per server (under 100), this means that you’ve got a lot more resources available.
+Flywheel, WP Engine, and Kinsta have a lot fewer sites per server (under 100), this means that you’ve got a lot more resources available.
 Flywheel even lets you run 3rd party backup plugins without objection, WP Engine doesn’t.

 The Bottom Line

 Which managed WordPress hosting company is right for you really depends on what’s important to your business.